 Brevo

-Its bot-filtering tools also apply to email and SMS campaigns.
+Its bot-filtering tools apply to both email and SMS campaigns.

 Pros: